Introducing Our Resident Editor

-The expertise of our Founding editor, Graeme Loft's, was critical and fundamental in getting this Website built and operational and for that we are grateful to him.
-But by early 2013 because of the growing size of the Website's content and depth of continuous research the decision was taken to streamline the editing process of this website by shortening the time spans involved.
+The expertise of our Founding editor, Graeme Loft's was critical and fundamental in getting this Website built and operational and for that we are grateful to him.
+However, by early 2013 because of the growing size of the Website's content and depth of continuous research the decision was taken to streamline the editing process of this process by shortening the time spans involved.
 More importantly the technical aspect of the website needed to be strengthened in the maritime knowledge being brought to bear during the editing process.

 As a result Elizabeth Sharplin (then Penny) was appointed to the role.
 Elizabeth came with extensive maritime knowledge particularly from her Father’s side of her family who were Yorkshire based owners and operators of deep-sea fishing trawlers, whilst on her Mother’s side they were a family of Sheffield cutlers and silver smiths.
-Elizabeth although born in Kent bears all the traits of a Yorkshire lass with a deep no nonsense abut sensitive attitude to life.
+Elizabeth although born in Kent bears all the traits of a Yorkshire lass with a deep no nonsense but sensitive attitude to life with an exceptional sense of community exercised through her strong support within several volunteer service oragaisations in her local residential region.

 Elizabeth brought with her senior management experience from various diverse multi-national companies including an engineering company who possessed a significant presence in the automation and controls engineering sector of the marine industry.
 Elizabeth's experience and knowledge also embraces that of organisations such as the Historic Dockyards, ships including exhibition ships, and maritime focused organisations like the Veterans Associations and maritime research facilities.